Regncon/conorganizer/README.md

 ### Must haves for publishing events

--   Make it very clear what day is displayed
+-   Room assignment
 -   Bug: Problems with hitting enter while editing event
 -   Add is gm to event
 -   Help text explaining how the algorithm works
 -   Icons
--   Easy next and previous navigation
--   Debounce/fix text box, my events

-#### Events with signups

--   Filter out my signups
+-   Filter out my signups and tags
 -   Fix cookie lifetime
--   Fix bug in debounce
 -   Desktop view
--   Store interests
 -   Connect to checkin system
 -   Participants can choose favorite events
--   Display label on new or unread events
 -   Send emails from server
 -   Create participant in database
--   Get tickets from checkin
 -   Ckcek if participant is over 18

 #### Nice to haves for publishing events